Ericlee0210/NTU_2015_finalProject/Readme.md

-Final Project of Eric, Ericka and Eui-jin.
+Final Project of 李奕儒(Eric), Ericka and Eui-jin.

 1. Type “make run1” to execute data structure 1 using vector.
    Type “make run2” to execute data structure 2 using map.